 INTRODUCTION: Start the introduction on a separate page.
 The introduction should supply sufficient background knowledge and information to allow the reader to understand and evaluate the value of the study.
 It must also provide a rationale for the study.
 Cite references to provide the most salient background rather than an exhaustive review of the topic.

 RESULTS: Present the results concisely in logical sequence in the text.
 Tables and figures can be used in minimum, and their information should not be repeated in the text.
+Decimal place: express percentiles (%) and measured values with first decimal place (ex., 35.5%, 29.7 mm) in the text and tables.
 Nucleotide sequences should be searched against those in standard databases, e.g., GenBank.
 Extensive interpretation of the results should be moved to the Discussion section.
 Number tables and figures in the order they are cited in the text.
 All statements concerning the statistical significance of differences observed should be accompanied by probability values given in parentheses.
 This section may be subdivided and headed as in the Materials and Methods section.

 In taxonomic papers describing a new species or taxon of parasites, the results section can be supplemented with a DESCRIPTION of the parasite, with taxonomic summary and remarks.
 The taxonomic summary includes the type host, other hosts, habitat, locality, places where specimens are deposited and etymology.